-I have tried marinating the tofu with teriyaki sauce before but due to the thickness of the sauce, the tofu doesn’t soak it up well enough.
+I have tried marinating with teriyaki sauce before but due to the thickness of the sauce, the tofu doesn’t soak it up well enough.
 Soy sauce or liquid aminos is at the right consistency.

-Vegetables to use for tofu stir-fry
+Vegetables to add to tofu stir-fry

 But there are many other vegetables to choose from such as carrots, cauliflower, snap peas and string beans.
 You can use one or a combination of vegetables.

-Choosing a good brand of teriyaki sauce
+Which brand of teriyaki sauce is good for stir-fries

-Serve teriyaki tofu with rice or noodles.
+Serve with rice or noodles.

-Can I make teriyaki tofu oil-free?
+Can I make this tofu stir-fry oil-free?

 Watch carefully so the sauce doesn’t burn.
 The vegetables can be steamed instead.

-More delicious tofu recipes:
+More delicious vegan tofu recipes: